Maki Pitolo: Background

 Pitolo played football in high school, and started training mixed martial arts to stay in shape during the offseason.
 Eventually after seeing Forrest Griffin vs. Stephan Bonnar, he decided to pursue a career in the sport.
 He has a little brother Alphonso, who is also a mixed martial artist.

 Mixed martial arts career

 Early career

-In the beginning of his mixed martial arts career, Pitolo fought primarily in Hawaii regional scene.
+At the beginning of his mixed martial arts career, Pitolo fought primarily in Hawaii regional scene.
 After racking up a record of 6–2, he fought five times for the Victory Fighting Championship where he amassed three straight wins before getting stopped in two consecutive fights.
 After the tenure in VFC, Pitolo faced Thiago Rela at CFFC 68 on October 21, 2017, winning the fight via first-minute knockout.
 He was expected to face Stephen Regman at CFFC 70 on March 24, 2018, but the bout was cancelled.

 Pitolo was scheduled to face Chibwikem Onyenegecha at Dana White's Contender Series 13 on July 17, 2018, but a shoulder injury forced him to withdraw from the bout and he was replaced by Anthony Adams.